zincarla/go-image-board/readme.md

 Similiar to the previous steps, the main difference here is that you are supplying your own template files to customize the look of the image board.

-1. Copy the executable, http/*, and the dockerfile to your build directory
+1. Copy the executable, the http folder, and the dockerfile to your build directory
 2. cd to your build directory
 3. Build the image
 ```